In recent years, the financial services sector has been subject to increased antitrust scrutiny in the EU. Perhaps surprisingly, this is very new.

 MasterCard faced similar Commission scrutiny of MIFs on cross-border MasterCard card payments in the 2000s.
-That scrutiny was somewhat delayed since MasterCard originally notified its arrangements to the Commission between 1992 and 1997 (under the old notification regime) and therefore benefited from an exemption.14 In fact, it wasn't until MasterCard informed the Commission, on 25 July 2003, of its intention to bring an ‘action for failure to act',15 that the Commission proceeded to issue, in relation to the MIFs, a first statement of objections, in September 2003, a supplementary one in June 2006, and an infringement decision in 2007.
-That infringement decision was hotly contested until the Court of Justice issued its definitive view in 2014 that MasterCard's MIFs infringed article 101(1).
-As with Visa, the Commission is seeking to close out this area of antitrust enforcement with an on-going investigation of MIFs on card payments between non-EEA cardholders and EEA-based merchants, and has also confirmed its intention to continue that investigation in 2017.16
+That scrutiny was somewhat delayed since MasterCard originally notified its arrangements to the Commission between 1992 and 1997 (under the old notification regime) and therefore benefited from an exemption.12 In fact, it wasn’t until MasterCard informed the Commission, on 25 July 2003, of its intention to bring an ‘action for failure to act’,13 that the Commission proceeded to issue, in relation to the MIFs, a first statement of objections, in September 2003, a supplementary one in June 2006, and an infringement decision in 2007.
+That infringement decision was hotly contested until the Court of Justice issued its definitive view in 2014 that MasterCard’s MIFs infringed article 101(1).
+As with Visa, the Commission is likewise seeking to close out this area of antitrust enforcement with an ongoing investigation of MIFs on card payments between non-EEA cardholders and EEA-based merchants.

 Groupement des Cartes Bancaires

 The American card payment schemes were not the only ones under the spotlight.
-In 2007, Groupement des Cartes Bancaires was fined for the fees it charged to some issuing banks whose acquiring activities (i.e. recruiting merchants to accept the Cartes Bancaires payment card) did not meet certain thresholds.
-In 2014, the Commission's decision was the subject of a high profile reversal by the Court of Justice, which found that the General Court had incorrectly assessed whether the conduct amounted to a restriction of competition ‘by object'.17
+In 2007, Groupement des Cartes Bancaires was fined for the fees it charged to some issuing banks whose acquiring activities (ie, recruiting merchants to accept the Cartes Bancaires payment card) did not meet certain thresholds.
+In 2014, the Commission’s decision was the subject of a high-profile reversal by the Court of Justice, which found that the General Court had incorrectly assessed whether the conduct amounted to a restriction of competition ‘by object’.14